IKIM-Essen/ResMAG/README.md

 4. After successful step 3: the archive can be removed
 5. Please specify the path to your decompressed GTDB in the config file (see [Configuring workflow](#configuring-the-workflow))

+### Create UniCARD database
+Please follow the steps outlined in the [UniCARD repository](https://github.com/IKIM-Essen/uniCARD) to create a UniCARD database for resistance gene annotation.
+And specify the path to your database in the config file (see [Configuring workflow](#configuring-the-workflow))

 ---

 ## Usage